Scripter17/JREP/README.md

   --file-anti-regex FILE_ANTI_REGEX [FILE_ANTI_REGEX ...]
                         Like --file-regex but excludes files that match --match-regex MATCH_REGEX [MATCH_REGEX ...]
-                        Only output match if, adter --replace and --sub, it matches all of these regexes (unimplemented) --match-anti-regex MATCH_ANTI_REGEX [MATCH_ANTI_REGEX ...]
+                        Only continue with a match if it matches all of these regexes that apply to the match's regex index.
+The * in "jrep a b --match-regex c * d" makes the second match regex (d) apply to the second get regex (b) --match-anti-regex MATCH_ANTI_REGEX [MATCH_ANTI_REGEX ...]
-                        Only output match if, adter --replace and --sub, it doesn't fail any of these regexes (unimplemented) --sort SORT, -S SORT  Sort files by ctime, mtime, atime, name, or size.
+                        Like --match-regex but excludes matches that match --sort SORT, -S SORT  Sort files by ctime, mtime, atime, name, or size.
                         Prefix key with "r" to reverse.
 A windows-esque "blockwise" sort is also available (todo: document)